-- b) Declare that RSA 659:35(I) is unconstitutional in violation of the First and Fourteenth Amendments to the United States Constitution as applied to the speech engaged in by the Plaintiffs; - c) Temporarily, preliminarily, and permanently restrain and enjoin the State of New Hampshire from enforcing RSA 659:35(I); - d) Grant to Plaintiffs an award of nominal damages; - e) Award Plaintiffs attorneys' fees in this action pursuant to 42.
-U.S.C. § 1988(b); - f) Award Plaintiffs their costs of suit; and - g) Grant such other and further relief as this Court deems just and proper in the circumstances.
+b) Declare that RSA 659:35(I) is unconstitutional in violation of the First and Fourteenth Amendments to the United States Constitution as applied to the speech engaged in by the Plaintiffs;

+c) Temporarily, preliminarily, and permanently restrain and enjoin the State of New d) Award Plaintiff attorneys' fees in this action pursuant to 42.
+U.S.C. § 1988(b);

+Hampshire from enforcing RSA 659:35(I);

+e) Award Plaintiff its costs of suit; and

+f) Grant such other and further relief as this Court deems just and proper in the circumstances.